sbechara/linuxGame/ReadMe.md

 `cat` - print out the contents of a file
 `mkdir` - make a directory
 `rm`  - remove a file
+`cat` - print a file to the terminal window (it actually does more than that but for our purposes it prints)

 Although there are many more commands you can learn, these are the basics and with them, you can start exploring Linux filesystems!